Tech-at-DU/d3-tutorial/04-scales/readme.md

 **Challenge**

-Edit the domain until the largest and smallest circles are sizes that you like.
+Edit the range until the largest and smallest circles are sizes that you like.

 ### scaleSqrt